codam-coding-college/spark-sessions/spark-session/libft/SparkSession - libft.md

 Now that we have some way of figuring out our problems lets take our first dip into doing some actual useful research.
 Makefiles!

-Makefiles let us build our C Projects in a much more convenient way than manually typing `gcc -Wextra -Werror -Wall ...` for each file.
+Makefiles lets us build our C Projects in a much more convenient way than manually typing `gcc -Wextra -Werror -Wall ...` for each file.
 However their syntax and features are somewhat tricky for beginners and numerous.

 So in this chapter we will focus creating a Makefile that will take a `.c` file and compile it into a `42.out` executable.